krispykreme14/IndividualMastery/README.md

 home.html: our home page, the first thing you see when you click the link to the website

+knock.html: our page full of knock knock jokes and a small preview of the hilarous jokes to come

+playground.html: a page we use to test code if we need to preview something before putting it on a main page

 ## Learning Outcomes
 Through this project, we furthered our knowledge on html and coding websites through Flask.
 Additionally, we had ah ha moments about transferring the project to Github and InteliJ.